hirschsn/mini2048/README.md

 # Mini2048
-Minimal, terminal-based C implementation of the popular game 2048.
+Minimal, terminal-based clone of the popular game 2048 written in C.
 Should work on any POSIX-compatible system.
 (For others, e.g. Windows, remove the termios stuff and the ANSI color sequences.)

 ![screenshot](https://raw.githubusercontent.com/hirschsn/mini2048/master/screenshot.png)